TriKro/rsb-content/event-smoke-test.md

 If using events specifically as smoke tests, you don't want to oversell the event.
 If your goal is to determine if there is demand around a problem, you should sell enough to make sure that the proposition is clear and easy to buy.
 However, a very hard sales push will distort your results.
 For example, if you are using:

-* high-pressure in person sales techniques
+* High-pressure in person sales techniques
-* sales tactics on your event description with lots of scarcity and "CRO best practices"
+* Sales tactics on your event description with lots of scarcity and "CRO best practices"

-you won't know if you are getting a clear indicator there is high demand, or if you are just a good salesperson.
+You won't know if you are getting a clear indicator there is high demand, or if you are just a good salesperson.

 ### Field Tips
- * Get excited and enthusiastic when speaking at the event
+ * "Get excited and enthusiastic when speaking at the event" - @LaunchTomorrow
- * Prepare what you will need the day before: Name tags, signs for people to find you, camera, directions, etc
+ * "Prepare what you will need the day before: Name tags, signs for people to find you, camera, directions, etc." - @LaunchTomorrow
- * Greet participants individually and make them feel welcome.
+ * "Greet participants individually and make them feel welcome." - @LaunchTomorrow
- * Make it very clear how to reach the event venue, both online and offline.
-If you can, use arrows and signs to make sure everyone interested reaches your smoke test event.
+ * "Make it very clear how to reach the event venue, both online and offline." - @LaunchTomorrow
+ * "If you can, use arrows and signs to make sure everyone interested reaches your smoke test event." - @LaunchTomorrow
  * Got a tip?
 Add a tweetable quote by emailing us: realbook@trikro.com

 ## Case Studies
- * Ash Maurya used events to test demand and confirm the quality of his content when writing his book Running Lean
+ * Ash Maurya used events to test demand and confirm the quality of his content when writing his book "Running Lean"
  * Got a case study?
-Add a link by emailing us: realbook@trikro.com
+Add a link by emailing us: [realbook@trikro.com] (mailto:realbook@trikro.com)

 ## References
  * Meetupology by James Burchill
  * Got a reference?
-Add a link by emailing us: realbook@trikro.com
+Add a link by emailing us: [realbook@trikro.com] (mailto:realbook@trikro.com)